-Students seeking an internship in a career area related to a career and technology education completer program must complete the program prior to or concurrent with the internship.
-The internship experience is guided by an individualized training plan that has been established through the cooperative effort of the student, school and employer.
+Students seeking an internship in a career area related to a Career and Technical Education completer program must complete the program prior to or concurrent with the internship.
+The internship experience is guided by an individualized training plan that has been established through the cooperative effort of the student, school, and employer.